-The submitted manuscript has been created by UChicago Argonne, LLC, Operator of Argonne National Laboratory ("Argonne").
-Argonne, a U.S. Department of Energy Office of Science laboratory, is operated under Contract No. DE-AC02-06CH11357.
-The U.S. Government retains for itself, and others acting on its behalf, a paid-up nonexclusive, irrevocable worldwide license in said article to reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, by or on behalf of the Government.
-The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (http://energy.gov/downloads/doe-public-access-plan).
+The submitted manuscript has been created by UChicago Argonne, LLC, operator of Argonne National Laboratory ("Argonne").
+Argonne, a US Department of Energy Office of Science laboratory, is operated under contract no. DE-AC02-06CH11357.
+The US government retains for itself, and others acting on its behalf, a paid-up nonexclusive, irrevocable worldwide license in said article to reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, by or on behalf of the government.
+The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (http://energy.gov/ downloads/doe-public-access-plan).

 Acknowledgements.
-The U.S. Environmental Protection Agency's (EPA) Office of Research and Development funded, managed, and participated in the research described here under an interagency agreement.
-Work at Argonne National Laboratory was sponsored by the EPA under an interagency agreement through U.S. Department of Energy Contract DE-AC02-06CH11357.
+The US Environmental Protection Agency's (EPA) Office of Research and Development funded, managed, and participated in the research described here under an interagency agreement.
+Work at Argonne National Laboratory was sponsored by the EPA under an interagency agreement through US Department of Energy Contract DE-AC02-06CH11357.
 All post-simulation data analysis and preparation of graphics for this paper were done using R (R Core Team, 2017).
 Network plots were produced in R using epanetReader (Eck, 2016).
 Four internal reviewers provided helpful comments on a draft version of this paper.
+We also appreciate the helpful comments provided by Patrick Moore and Sam Hatchett during the interactive discussion and the helpful comments from two anonymous referees.